 - The school or department secretary provides the start date.

-- Florida Statues Section 1012-22 (as applied to degrees held in an area of certification) hold that an employee who was hired on or after July 1, 2011 will receive a $2,000 supplement for any education beyond a Bachelor’s degree.
+- Florida Statues Section 1012-22 (as applied to degrees held in an area of certification) hold that an employee who was hired on or after July 1, 2011 will receive an additional supplement for any education beyond a Bachelor’s degree.
 However, your pay level will only reflect the Bachelor’s degree REGARDLESS of whether you have earned a Master’s degree or above.

 6. Where can I get Verification of Experience Forms?

-- Verification of Experience forms are available online at www.stjohns.k12.fl.us.
+- Verification of Experience Forms are available online at http://www.stjohns.k12.fl.us/hr/

 - You may also request these forms while attending your pre-employment set-up appointment.